pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 To access the application:
 * MAC/Linux users go to: http://0.0.0.0:5000/
 * Windows users go to: http://localhost:5000/

+There are other configurations you can change in the flaskconfig.py file, but it is suggested to keep these as is for the most part.

 ### 4. Code Unit Testing
 If you would like to run the unit testing script, first verify that you have built a docker image with bash as an entrypoint.